reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 You can't "undo" a network request that already happened, but your cleanup function should ensure that the fetch that's _not relevant anymore_ does not keep affecting your application.
 For example, if the `userId` changes from `'Alice'` to `'Bob'`, cleanup ensures that the `'Alice'` response is ignored even if it arrives after `'Bob'`.

 **In development, you will see two fetches in the Network tab.** There is nothing wrong with that.
-With the approach above, the first effect will immediately get cleaned up so its copy of the `ignore` variable will be set to `true`.
+With the approach above, the first Effect will immediately get cleaned up so its copy of the `ignore` variable will be set to `true`.
 So even though there is an extra request, it won't affect the state thanks to the `if (!ignore)` check.

 **In production, there will only be one request.** If the second request in development is bothering you, the best approach is to use a solution that deduplicates requests and caches their responses between components: